-Noah Baumbach seems to have found his niche in delivering chilly dramas about dysfunctional and profoundly unlikable characters (The Squid and the Whale, Margot at the Wedding) and Greenberg is more of the same.
-The performances are fine – anyone expecting a typical or even a funny Ben Stiller comedy will not get what they came for, but as I've avoided most of those comedies and still remember the actor from his straight roles in Reality Bites and Zero Effect, I have no problem accepting him in a dramatic role - and Baumbach does a good job at capturing the Los Angeles of 2009.
+Noah Baumbach seems to have found his niche in chilly dramas about dysfunctional and profoundly unlikable characters (The Squid and the Whale, Margot at the Wedding) and Greenberg is more of the same.
+The performances are fine – anyone expecting a silly Ben Stiller comedy will not get what they came for; as I've avoided most of those comedies, and still remember the actor from his straight roles in Reality Bites and Zero Effect, I have no problem accepting him in a dramatic part – and Baumbach does a good job at capturing the Los Angeles of 2009.

 There are lots of nice character details in Greenberg, but I can't say that it's an enjoyable or satisfying film.
-As a man around Greenberg's age, dealing with the same issues of arrested development when everybody else my age seems to be getting rich, buying houses, and having children, I should identify with him at least to a degree.
-But I've never been able to connect with Baumbach's caustic characters in any of his movies.
-Maybe that just means I'm healthy, or maybe Baumbach's characters are not true to life.
+As a man around Greenberg's age, dealing with the same issues of arrested development when everybody else my age seems to be making money, buying houses, and having children, I should identify with him at least to a degree.
+But I've never been able to connect with Baumbach's caustic characters.
+Maybe that means I'm healthy, or maybe Baumbach's characters are not that true to life.